Yulia Tymoshenko: In opposition after 2010 presidential election

+The most famous criminal cases against Tymoshenko

 On 15 December 2010, the General Prosecutor's Office instituted a criminal case against Tymoshenko, alleging that she misused funds received by Ukraine within the framework of the Kyoto Protocol.
 She was officially charged on 20 December 2010.
 Tymoshenko denied the money had been spent on pensions, insisting it was still at the disposal of the environment ministry.
 She called the investigation against her a witch-hunt.
 According to government officials, the criminal case against Tymoshenko was a legitimate attempt to uncover corruption by the previous administration.
 In the case of "Kyoto money" American experts "Covington & Burling" and "BDO USA" stated the following: "the Documents that we were able to see, clearly point out that the Kyoto Target balance account in the amount of approximately 3.3 billion on the date of receipt remained unchanged throughout the period that is considered, and that, moreover, Kyoto funds have not been touched at all in 2009.
 Since the balance of this account remained unchanged on the date of receipt, any accusations that Prime Minister Tymoshenko "used" these funds contrary to their intended purpose, are obviously false".
 On 7 August 2014, the Chairman of the State Treasury service Tatiana Slyuz confirmed that the Tymoshenko government has never spent "Kyoto money", the funds were on special accounts and in 2010 were transferred to the Yanukovych government.
 Tymoshenko was not arrested, but ordered not to leave Kyiv while the inquiry was under way.
 In the same case, the environment minister in the second Tymoshenko Government, Georgiy Filipchuk, was detained.
 Filipchuk was the third minister from this government to face criminal charges since its fall in March 2010 (prosecutors charged former Interior Minister Yuriy Lutsenko with abuse of office in early December 2010, and former economy minister Bohdan Danylyshyn was detained in the Czech Republic in October 2010 on similar charges).
 Lawmakers of BYuT blocked the rostrum and presidium of the Verkhovna Rada the next day in protest against this.
 That same day, the European People's Party issued a statement in which it "condemns the growth of aggressive, politically motivated pressure by the Ukrainian authorities on the opposition and its leader Yulia Tymoshenko."
 Tymoshenko dismissed the probe as "terror against the opposition by President Yanukovych."
 Earlier that month, Ukraine's Prosecutor General Viktor Pshonka had stated that there were no political reasons for the interrogations of the opposition leaders Tymoshenko, Lutsenko and Oleksandr Turchynov.